Fits a skew-t (ST) or multivariate skew-t (MST) distribution to data, or

 a scalar value containing the degrees of freedom (df), if these must be taked as fixed, or

-is a parameter to be estimated.- trace
+NA(default value) ifdfis a parameter to be estimated.- trace

 logical value which controls printing of the algorithm convergence.
 If

-, details are printed.
-Default value isFALSE
+trace=TRUE, details are printed.
+Default value isFALSE.- algorithm

 a character string which selects the numerical optimization procedure used to maximize the loglikelihood function.
 If this string is set equal to